-The Adopt-a-Tree program provides Miami-Dade single-family or duplex homeowners with two FREE trees every year, even if they have adopted trees in previous years.
+The Adopt-a-Tree program provides Miami-Dade single-family and duplex homeowners with two free trees every year.
 More than 200,000 trees have been adopted since the program's inception in 2001.

 Eligibility & Requirements

 - Participants must present photo identification, i.e. a driver's license, with the residential property address indicated on the identification.
-Other forms of identification containing property address information, like a utility bill, can be accepted as long as a photo ID is also presented.
+Other forms of identification containing property address information, like a utility bill, are also accepted as long as a photo ID is also presented

-- Participants are eligible for two free trees per Adopt-a-Tree season.
+- Participants are eligible for two free trees each Adopt-a-Tree season

-- Condominium or Townhouse owners are not eligible to receive trees.
-However, if a condo owner obtains written authorization from the Condo Board to plant the tree(s) in a designated common area (defined by a site plan), they may present such authorization and obtain trees.
-Adopt-a-Tree program will retain authorization.
+- Condominium owners are not eligible to receive trees.
+However, if a condo owner obtains written authorization from the condo board to plant the tree(s) in a designated common area (defined by a site plan), they may present such authorization and obtain trees.
+Adopt-a-Tree program will retain authorization

 Tree quantities are limited at each event and available on a first-come, first-served basis.

-Sponsorship opportunities are available for your organization to become a part of the Adopt-a-Tree program, one of the most popular green events in South Florida.
+Sponsorship opportunities are available for your organization to be part of the Adopt-a-Tree program, one of the most popular green events in South Florida.

 Adopt-a-Tree is marketed to more than 150,000 residents each year and educates more than 6,000 participants about trees and their benefits.

-Benefits include three months of exposure throughout Miami-Dade County and online presence and promotion on the Miami-Dade County website.
+As a sponsor, your organization will receive three months of exposure throughout Miami-Dade County and an online presence and promotion on the Miami-Dade County website.

 Florida Power & Light

-Florida Power & Light (FPL) has been a sponsor of the Adopt-a-Tree program for many years, helping the program give away more than 163,000 free trees to County residents.
+Florida Power & Light (FPL) has been a sponsor of the Adopt-a-Tree every year since the program began.
 FPL is the largest electric utility in Florida and one of the largest rate-regulated utilities in the United States.
 FPL is a leading private employer in the state with more than 10,000 employees.
 FPL promotes energy conservation through tree plantings and many other outreach programs.

 Miami-Dade Communications Department